 If you are so fortunate to have marine toilet facilities on your boat, you will already know what to do when Mother Nature calls.

-READ ALSO The Best Baitcasting Reel Under $100
+READ ALSO The Best Transom Saver

 Here are some tips for using your “head” correctly: